A Must BEFORE Signing with Anyone, Or Releasing Any Product...

 Or, maybe you want to aim somewhere in-between, say, going with an already established Indie Label, at least in the beginning.

-But, before you even decide to move ahead with any route through the Music Business, you should take care of your Own Creative, Business and Legal situation.
+No matter what, before you even decide to move ahead with any route through the Music Business, you should take care of your Own Creative, Business and Legal situation.
 This includes those of you interested in dealing with the Major Labels, doing it yourself, or anywhere in-between.
-That is, if you wish to succeed AND make money AND be protected!
+That is, if you wish to succeed AND make money - AND be protected!

 Overall, in short...

-1. You are going to Own Everything: the Songs, the Recordings - the works - unless and until You want to make a deal with some person or Company - but more on Your Terms...
+1. You are going to Own, on Legal Paper, Everything: the Songs, the Recordings - the works - unless and until You want to make a deal with some person or Company - and it should be more on Your Terms...

 2. You will be able to keep a good deal of creative, as well as Business and legal power.